Conditions

 - Environmental Factors: Exposure to strong smells, loud noises, or bright lights can bring on headache pain.

-- Sleep Apnea: Sleep disorders like sleep apnea can lead to morning headaches due to oxygen deprivation during the night.
+- Sleep Apnea: Sleep disorders like sleep apnea can lead to morning headaches from undiagnosed sleep apnea due to oxygen deprivation during the night.
+If you wake up with headaches regularly, consider a home sleep study to rule out sleep apnea.

 - Hormonal Changes: Fluctuations in estrogen levels, such as those that occur during menstruation, pregnancy, or menopause, can trigger migraines in some individuals.